 The procedure is performed under general endotracheal anesthesia.
 Adequate peripheral intravenous access and a radial artery catheter are placed to allow for adequate fluid administration and blood pressure monitoring during the procedure.

 The patient is placed in the supine position with the arms tucked at the sides.
 A nasogastric tube is placed to decompress the stomach and aid in identification of the esophagus during mediastinal mobilization.
-A roll is placed behind the ...
+A roll ...